 Each student will be responsible for selecting two (2) articles covering concepts contained in the text and/or in-class discussions.
-A three (3) minute oral presentation on the articles will be required for each individual.
-A 2-3 page paper summarizing both articles and connecting the information to one or more concepts is to be submitted at the time of the presentation.
+A five (5) minute oral presentation on both articles will be required for each individual.
+A stapled 2 - 3 page paper summarizing both of the articles is to be submitted at the time of the presentation.
 No PowerPoint slides are required.
-The article or a copy of it must be attached to the paper but will not be included in the page count.
-Students should be prepared for questions from the class on their presentation.
+The articles or a copy of them must be attached to the written paper but will not be included in the page count.
+Students should be prepared for questions from the class either during or at the end of their presentation.